DAWA: Dynamic Ambiguity-Wise Adaptation for Real-Time Domain Adaptive Semantic Segmentation: Proposed Method

 Unforeseeable changes in the target domain occur when the model encounters target data streams during deployment.
-Following \cite{colomer2023hamlet}, we introduce a DH controller to detect domain changes and adjust relevant hyper-parameters during online training.
+Therefore, we extend \cite{colomer2023hamlet} to adjust the mask ratio \( \alpha_\text{mask} \) and mix ratio \( \alpha_\text{mix} \) dynamically during online adaptation.

-\textbf{Domain Detection.} To detect changes in the target domains, we measure the distance between the deployed and the source domains by computing the cross-entropy loss between the predictions between $\phi_\text{stu}$ and $g_\text{light}$.
-Additionally, as the $\phi_\text{stu}$ continuously adapts, the measurement of domain distance improves over time.
-Domain shifts are detected whenever the change exceeds a minimum distance threshold.
-We define $A_T^{(i)}$ as a denoised signal by using bin-averaging calculated from the distance.
+\textbf{Domain Detection.} To identify target domain shifts, we compute the cross-entropy loss between the predictions of $g_\text{stu}$ and $g_\text{light}$ as a measure of domain distance.
+This measurement of domain distance improves as the $g_\text{stu}$ continuously adapts over time.
+A domain shift is detected when the distance change exceeds a minimum threshold.
+We define $A_T^{(i)}$ as a denoised signal through bin-averaging calculated from the distance.
 Domains are modeled as discrete steps of $A_T^{(i)}$:

 where $B$ is the discretized signal and $z$ is the minimum distance used to identify new domains.
-If the signed amplitude of the domain shifts $\Delta B_i = |B_i - B_{i-1}| > z$, a domain change is detected.
+A domain change is detected if the signed amplitude of the domain shifts $\Delta B_i = |B_i - B_{i-1}| > z$.

-\textbf{Learning Policy.} Upon detecting a domain shift, we calculate the number of adaptation iterations \( L \) using the formula \( L = K_l \frac{|\Delta B_i|}{z} \), where \(|\Delta B_i|\) represents the magnitude of the shift relative to a threshold \( z \).
-The parameter \( K_l \) is a multiplicative factor representing the minimum number of adaptation iterations needed.
-The closer the model is to the source domain, the fewer iterations it requires:
+\textbf{Learning Policy.} Upon detecting a domain shift, the number of adaptation iterations $L$ is determined by $L = K_l \frac{|\Delta B_i|}{z}$, where $|\Delta B_i|$ measures the shift magnitude relative to a threshold $z$, and $K_l$ is a scaling factor for adaptation intensity.
+The value of $K_l$ depends on the model’s proximity to the source domain:

-where \( B_\text{source} \) approximates the model's state near the source domain, while \( B_\text{hard} \) indicates the furthest state. \( K_l^\text{min} \) and \( K_l^\text{max} \) represent the minimum and maximum adaptation iterations based on the domain shift's extent.
-The learning rate, denoted as \( \eta \), is linearly reduced throughout the adaptation process.
-The initial learning rate, \( K_\eta \), is adjusted based on the distance from the source domain:

-Here, \( K_\eta^\text{min} \) is set when the network is near the source, while \( K_\eta^\text{max} \) is used for more challenging domain shifts, corresponding to situations furthest from the source domain.